 If anyone had made the statement that Smith would one day play in the NHL, laughter would have ensued.
 The only people who thought he could be a National Hockey League player were his agent and myself (and his parents of course).
 If anyone had the excuse to be discouraged and to give up, it was Mike Smith.
 He pushed on.

 Mike chose to use the lack of faith others had in him as motivation – he was determined to prove everyone wrong.
 He believed he would play in the NHL.
 This type of determination is what enabled him to keep improving his game.
 Raycroft signed with the Boston Bruins and Mike worked ferociously in the gym and trained at the goalie school all summer to be ready for the next season.
-Smith arrived at training camp ready to assume the starting job – a role that had eluded him at every level thus far in his career.
+Smith arrived at training camp ready to assume the starting job – a role that had eluded him at every level up to that point in his career.

 The Frontenac’s coach had other plans.
 He had so little faith in Smith’s ability that he drafted a star goalie from Slovakia and brought him over to Kingston to be the starter.
 Once again Mike was faced with being a back-up.
 After much persuasion by Smith’s agent and myself, another team in the league took a chance and traded for Mike.
 For the first time in his life, at the age of eighteen, Mike Smith was given the chance to be a first-string goalkeeper; his patience and perseverance were finally beginning to bear fruit.